CodePilotSE/CoPiStarter/Readme.md

 1. Make sure you have Node.js installed
 2. Run `npm install` to install dependencies
-3. Use `npm run sass-dev` to compile styles
+3a.
+Run `npm run sass-dev` to continuously compile files when they are saved 3b.
+Run `npm run sass-compile` to compile all files once

 ### Block Patterns